juliangould/SitcomSounds/README.md

 4) Connect your serial USB adapter (and audio system) to your spare laptop.
 Keep this on a table very near the door --- the laptop **cannot** be far from the door or the system won't work.
 You may want a USB extender to keep your laptop off of the floor.

 ## How to use this
-Now for the computer side of things
+Now for the coding side of things.

 ### Setup
-On your computer, you need to do three things:
+On your computer, first you need to do three things:
 + Make a copy of this repository;
-+ Fill the `sounds` folder with songs and sounds you want to play as mp3s or other audio files;
++ Inside the folder, create a new folder called `sounds`.
+Fill this folder with songs and sounds you want to play as mp3s or other audio files;
 + Edit the `friends.csv` by removing the dummy friends and adding your friends, their bluetooth information, and their song title.
 More info on `friends.csv` will be given a little later.

+Next, you need to make sure you have the following python packages installed:
++ `threading`;
++ `os`;
++ `serial`;
++ `pandas`;
++ `datetime`;
++ `random`.

+Finally, make sure you have installed `blueutil` on your computer, [available here](https://github.com/toy/blueutil).

 ### Running the script
 Open `SitcomSoundsScript.py`.
 At the top of the file, there are five tunable parameters: